Drugs A - Z

 Generic Name: levonorgestrel

 What is this medicine?LEVONORGESTREL IUD (LEE voe nor jes trel) is a contraceptive (birth control) device.
-It is used to prevent pregnancy and to treat heavy bleeding that occurs during your period.
-It can be used for up to 5 years.
+The device is placed inside the uterus by a healthcare professional.
+It is used to prevent pregnancy and can also be used to treat heavy bleeding that occurs during your period.
+Depending on the device, it can be used for 3 to 5 years.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 - cancer of the breast, uterus, or cervix

 - genital or pelvic infection now or in the past

 - have more than one sexual partner or your partner has more than one partner

 - heart disease

 - history of an ectopic or tubal pregnancy